ValeriiTsekhmaistruk/Keroline/README.md

 `pip install pipwin` \
 `pipwin install pyaudio`

-### To run the application, go go to directory ‘src’ and enter the command:
+### To run the application, go to directory ‘src’ and enter the command:
 `python app.py`

-### Used third party libraries:
+### Used third-party libraries:
 Library  | Function
 ----------------|----------------------
 Kivy |Interface